l3uddz/cloudplow/README.md

 #### Sync From/To Paths

 `"sync_remote"`: Used by the `syncer` task.
-This specifies the from/to destinations used to build the rclone command.
+This specifies the from/to destinations used to build the Rclone command.
 See the [syncer](#syncer) section for more on this.

 ## Uploader